 Despite the title this article should cover Toho's sci-fi, horror, and monster films in general, along with all the creative and determined producers, actors, writers, directors, and musicians.
 Since 1954 Toho has created monster, or kaijueiga, movies that have varied from serious commentary films to fun monster action.
 They have wowed children and adults alike with their monsters, music, and action.
 Godzilla was the first of their kaijueiga films, who was inspired by King Kong and The Beast from Twenty Thousand Fathoms.
 He is also their most popular monster, one of the most recognizable in the entire world, and formed the very back-bone of Toho's various sci-fi and monster universes.

-As the Godzilla series is one of the longest running movies series in history (which is itself a Crowning Moment of Awesome), there is a lot of awesome involved.
+As the Godzilla series is one of the longest running movies series in history (which is itself a Moment Of Awesome), there is a lot of awesome involved.

 Godzilla's first use of his atomic breath in Gojira.
 On a darker note, Dr. Serizawa and his Oxygen Destroyer managing to one-shot kill Godzilla.